sskumar4/timedCodeQuiz/README.md

   * When the answer is correct, the word Right turns green
   * When the answer is incorrect, the word wrong turns red.
 Also 10 seconds is subtracted from the timer for each incorrect answer
   * The quiz ends When all questions are answered or the timer reaches 0
-  * When the quiz is over the score is displayed and the user can save their initials
+  * When the quiz is completed, the score is displayed and the user can save their initials
   * The user can start a new quiz by clicking "Go Back" button

 Used HTML validation service to ensure that each page has valid HTML.